onsonr/es/README.md

 ## Benchmarks

-See the [`benchmarks`](./benchmarks) folder, where the bundle size of CosmES is compared against Cosmos Kit.
+See the [`benchmarks`](./benchmarks) folder, where the bundle size of SonrES is compared against Cosmos Kit.
 The following are adhered to:

 - Apps should only contain the minimal functionality of connecting to Osmosis via Keplr using both the browser extension and WalletConnect wallets
 - Apps should be built using React 18 (as Cosmos Kit has a [hard dependency](https://docs.cosmoskit.com/get-started)) and Vite